top of page

 Your rewards in heaven, nor your home on high.

 I am reminded of one of my favorite stories from a radio listener—a woman in the military who daily drove home on a steep road with no guard rails and over a mountain pass while listening to the broadcast.
-On this particular day her ride home was to be her last.
-She had lost all hope for her life and marriage and planned to drive off the road and plummet into a canyon.
-Death was certain.
+On this particular day she had lost all hope for her life and marriage and planned to drive off the road and plummet into a canyon.

 But as God would have it, that day our broadcast was on suicide, and after listening she decided she’d wait until tomorrow.
 The next day came and she listened to part two of the three-part series on suicide.
 She drove home and never took her life.
-Every day from then on she gained life from the living God we introduced … on her way home.
+Every day from then on she gained life from the living God we introduced to her.

-So many stories of lives transformed by Jesus Christ.
+There so many stories like that—of lives transformed by Jesus Christ.

 An unforgettable phone call